kentwynn/baw-master-tool/README.md

 If you encounter any issues with BAW Master Tool or have any questions, please feel free to contact us at kentwynn.media@gmail.com or https://kentwynn.com.
 We are happy to help you with any problems or concerns you may have.

+# Privacy

+The tool only works with BAW Server with Authorization.
+The error will notify for outside usage.

 # License

 BAW Master Tool is licensed under the MIT License.